-- This four-string tenor banjo was made by the Bacon Banjo Company, Inc. of Groton, Connecticut around 1932.
-It is a “B&D Senorita” model, serial #31245 with 24 brackets and a resonator.
+This banjo was made by the Bacon Banjo Company, Inc. of Groton, Connecticut, about 1932.
+It is a Four-String Tenor Banjo, “B&D Senorita” model, serial #31245 with 24 brackets and a pearloid covered resonator, fretboard, and peghead.
 “Senorita” models were the lower priced, medium grade, banjos made by the company.
-There is a metal plate on the back of the resonator inscribed: “MADE BY [/] BACON BANJO CO.
-INC. [/] GROTON, CONN,” which is also stamped on the strut.
+There is an inscribed metal plate on the back of the resonator and stamped on the dowel stick:

 - Currently not on view